 07 Jul Meet Kevin Meidl!

-In 2006 Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
-As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both music and dance.
+Kevin Meidl co-founded the Badger State Girl Choir in partnership with the Valley Academy for the Arts in Neenah, Wisconsin.
+As conductor and artistic director of this ensemble, he leads elementary, middle and high school girls in a diverse performance-based program inclusive of both choral music performance and literacy.

 Meidl is Past President of the North Central Division of the American Choral Directors Association.
 In this position, he was responsible for the professional development of several thousand school, church, community and university conductors from across the upper Midwest.
 He served as a voting member of the national choral directors board, and is Past President of the Wisconsin Choral Directors Association.

 Meidl’s choirs have produced a dozen recordings and have been featured on national radio programs in the Netherlands, Russia, and Mexico.
 Graduates of his choir programs have entered the ranks of the music education profession and are creating choral music across the country.
-In the Appleton Public Schools alone there are three music educators who are graduates of his program.
-In addition, as a voice coach, he has trained singers…several of whom are professional opera and Broadway performers in the U.S.A. and Europe.
+In the Appleton Public Schools alone there are four music educators who are graduates of his program.
+In addition, as a voice coach, he has trained singers, several of whom are professional opera and Broadway performers in the United States and Europe.

 Meidl has studied conducting with Constantina Tsolainou, currently director of choral activities at Columbus State University in Columbus, Georgia; with Kate Tamarkin, music director of the Charlottesville and the University of Virginia Symphonies in Charlottesville, Virginia; and with Robert Harris and John Paynter at Northwestern University.
 He holds degrees from Lawrence University Conservatory of Music and the School of Music at Northwestern University.
 He received his doctoral degree in music education from Boston University.